-Retail sales rose by a modest 3.3% over a year earlier in the first quarter after demand was dampened by a government appeal to the public to avoid traveling and large gatherings during February’s Lunar New Year holiday, normally a period of big spending on gift-giving, banquets and tourism.
+Consumer demand, an important economic engine, was dampened by a government appeal to the public to avoid traveling during February’s Lunar New Year holiday, normally a period of big spending on gifts, banquets and tourism.

-Factory output rose 6.5% and investment in factories, real estate and other fixed assets increased 9.3%, possibly reflecting official orders to banks to lend more readily.
+Factory output rose 6.5% during the quarter over a year earlier.
+Investment in factories, real estate and other fixed assets increased 9.3%, possibly reflecting easier credit.

 Last week, regulators injected an extra 500 billion yuan ($80 billion) into the pool of money for lending by reducing the amount of deposits commercial banks are required to hold in reserve.

 Shanghai has eased controls that confined most its people to their homes.
 But while some 6.6 million people were allowed to go outdoors, most businesses stayed closed.

 The agency that runs the Shanghai port says operations are normal.
 But companies say the volume of cargo it handles has fallen.